 We believe our manufacturing strategy is on-track to ensure sufficient drug supply for a Phase 3 program, including both drug substance (i.e., active ingredient) and drug product (i.e., oral tablets).
-On March 8, 2021, we entered into an agreement with Evonik Corporation to supply large-scale, clinical-grade quantities of drug substance for simufilam.
+In March 2021, we entered into an agreement with Evonik Corporation to supply large-scale, clinical-grade quantities of drug substance for simufilam.
 The goal is to ensure the integrity of the drug supply chain on a worldwide basis, in compliance with FDA standards.

 We believe raw materials for our drug product are readily available from reliable sources.
-We have experienced no supply chain disruption due to COVID-19.
+To date, we have experienced minimal drug supply chain disruption due to COVID-19 but this may change at any time.